-ÅF's risk assessment in respect of financial reporting aims to identify and evaluate the key risks affecting the internal control over financial reporting in the AF Group's companies, business areas, divisions and processes.
+ÅF's risk assessment in respect of financial reporting aims to identify and evaluate the key risks affecting financial reporting in the AF Group's companies, business areas, divisions and processes.
 Risk assessment results in control targets that help to ensure that the fundamental requirements of external financial reporting are met, and provide a basis for managing risk through a variety of control structures.
 The risks are considered, assessed and reported by ÅF centrally together with the divisions.
-Risks are also considered in specific constellations; for example, risks associated with fixedprice projects and acquisitions.
+Risks are also considered in specific constellations; for example, risks associated with fixed-price projects and acquisitions.